VladimirKalachikhin/netAIS/README.md

 * Open/close your private group (server On/Off) - the first section of the screen.
 * Configure membership and start/stop watch on other groups - middle section.
 * Set your own status and the message to bring - bottom section.
+Do not forget to update the status at least as often as specified in the $selfStatusTimeOut parameter of params.php.
+If the status is not updated within the specified time, the netAIS will switch off.

 Web interface optimised to mobile and/or e-Inc devices, old ones including.